CC-Archived/flex-extensions/README.markdown

 * **SampleSetUtil**

-	Utility methods related to SampleSets, such as collating SampleSets of potentially differing sampling intervals into a combined TemporalData containing the data with the finest granularity.
+	Utility methods related to SampleSets, such as collating SampleSets of potentially differing sampling intervals into a combined TemporalData instance containing the sample data with the finest granularity.

 * **SkinUtil**